Learn how quick and easy it is to make a mini-journal using printable journal pages.

-Making a mini-journal doesn’t get any easier than this, so I hope you’re inspired to make your own!
+Making a mini-journal doesn’t get any easier than this so I hope you’re inspired to make your own!

-Make the Pages
+Make the Mini-Journal Pages

 Position two pages back to back, then machine sew them together close around the edges.
 For these small mini-journals you’ll need only two or three double-sided pages.

-Make the Cover
+Make the Mini-Journal Cover

-These mini-journals have a simple wrap-around cover.
+This mini-journal has a simple wrap-around cover.
 Cut one piece of fabric about 10″ long by 4″ high, and one piece about 10″ long by 3″ high.
 Place the small piece on top of the larger piece and hand stitch them together.
 For the closure, sew a button on the top at one end with a length of ribbon underneath.

-I also hand stitched a piece of sheer organza to the outside page around the edges to add some raw-edge fabric texture.
+You can leave this step out, however I also hand stitched a piece of sheer organza to the outside page around the edges to add some raw-edge fabric texture.